CD-i: Philips models

-There also exist a number of hard-to-categorize models, such as the FW380i, an integrated mini-stereo and CD-i player; the 21TCDi30, a television with a built-in CD-i device; the CD-i/PC 2.0, a CD-i module with an ISA interface for IBM-compatible 486 PCs.
+Other CD-i-compatible systems included hybrid devices such as the FW380i, a mini-stereo system with a built-in CD-i player; the 21TCDi30, a television with integrated CD-i functionality; and the CD-i/PC 2.0, a CD-i module with an ISA interface for IBM-compatible 486 PCs.

 Other manufacturers

 In addition to Philips, several manufacturers produced CD-i players some of which were still on sale years after Philips itself abandoned the format.
-Manufacturers included:
+These included:

-Magnavox (a Philips subsidiary) made rebranded players for the American market.

-GoldStar / LG Electronics, the LG GDI-700 (c.
-1997) was a professional player with a Motorola 68341 processor, faster than the Philips model.
-GoldStar had a portable player, including another small one without an LCD screen.